-Your participating childcare provider will then gain your written permission to verify the code with the Local Authority.
+Your provider will then gain your written permission to verify the code with the Local Authority.

-Once your eligibilty is verified, a place can be confirmed for the funding period after your child becomes 3 years old.
+Once verified, a place can be confirmed for the funding period after your child becomes 3 years old.

 When can I start using my extended entitlement hours?

-The offer begins on 1 September 2017, and you may access a place the funding period after your child becomes 3 years old.
+You can access a place for the funding period after your child becomes 3 years old.